DIY Blue Painted Nightstands

 - New Knobs

-Check out the must have products for painting in our best painting furniture supplies post!
+Check out the must have products for your DIY projects in our best painting furniture supplies post!

-To get started I did what I always do in preparing furniture for painting.
+To get started I did what I always do, following this process on how to prepare furniture for painting.

-Then I cleaned off the dust and grime that was on the nightstands with some Krud Kutter.
+Then I cleaned off the dust and grime on them with some Krud Kutter.

 It’s attached to my shop vac, so most of the dust gets sucked up instead of going into the air.

-The French nightstand has a laminate top, so I made sure to give it an extra good sanding to help the paint stick.
+The French nightstand has a laminate top, so I made sure to give it an extra good sanding to help the new coating stick.
+Here’s more on how to paint laminate furniture, and here’s how to paint laminate furniture without sanding to see the difference.

-And then for the rest, I at least sanded enough to just scuff up the old finish to help the paint stick.
-But I mostly took this time to sand and smooth out everywhere the paint had chipped off or been damaged.
+And then for the rest, I at least sanded enough to just scuff up the old finish to help with adhesion.
+But I mostly took this time to sand and smooth out everywhere the finish had chipped off or been damaged.

 (Learn more about what you need to get started with the SurfPrep sander here.)

-Then I moved the nightstands into my paint booth and sprayed 2 coats of shellac on them.
+Then I moved them into my paint booth and applied 2 coats of shellac on them.
 Even though shellac isn’t really marketed as a primer, it’s my favorite thing to use as a primer!

-Not only does it stop stains from coming through paint, but it helps paint stick to laminate or really slick surfaces!
+Not only does it prevent bleedthrough, but it helps the new coating stick to laminate or really slick surfaces!
 And for these two pieces, I needed both!
+Get more tips on how to stop stains from coming through paint in this post.

-I personally always spray the shellac on because it’s so stinking easy to spray it!
-Learn more about the best primers for painting furniture and how to choose the right one here.
+I personally always spray the shellac on because it’s so stinking easy to do it!
+Check out more best primers for painting furniture and how to choose the right one here.

-And honestly, I don’t want to clean shellac out of my paint sprayer, so I use it in the aerosol spray cans instead.
+And honestly, I don’t want to clean shellac out of mine, so I use it in the aerosol cans instead.
+But here’s how to clean shellac primer out of sprayer properly if you used it with your HVLP gun!

-So I sprayed the 2 coats of clear shellac on each nightstand, letting it dry in between coats.
+So I sprayed the 2 coats of clear shellac on each piece, letting it dry in between coats.
 And then I let the shellac dry overnight.

 The next day I busted into my new toy, this Wagner FLEXiO 3000 that Wagner sent me.

-I’ve seen a few other furniture painters use this sprayer, so I really have wanted to test it out and see how it works and how it compares to my other sprayers.
+I’ve seen a few other furniture painters use this sprayer, so I really have wanted to test it out and see how it works and how it compares to the other ones I own.

 Mixing Chalk Paint